 Definitions of environmental determinism usually take one of the following forms:

-- The belief that the physical environment is a significant factor in shaping human societies.
+- The belief that the physical environment is a significant factor in shaping human societies (aka it’s an extreme version of the ecological perspective in social sciences).

 - The idea that the physical environment can determine the development of civilizations.